CCR Focus Areas

 System Software

 System software research and development activities provide the software foundation that enables the scaling and performance of applications to unprecedented levels.
 Sandia has performed pioneering work in lightweight operating system and scalable runtime systems for some of the world’s largest computing platforms.
-Core areas of competency are lightweight operating systems, multi-threaded runtime systems, high-performance interconnect APIs, parallel I/O and file systems, and scalable system management infrastructure software.
+Core areas of competency are lightweight operating systems, multi-threaded runtime systems, high-performance interconnect APIs, parallel I/O and file systems, scientific data management, and scalable system management infrastructure software.

 Uncertainty Quantification